 "Sadly this is a severe warning to the motoring public that a safety device that is designed to protect, may actually kill," stated Cohen Milstein's Theodore J. Leopold.

-The case is Eimers v.
+The original complaint was named Eimers v.
 Valmont et al., Case No. 2017-cv-383, in the Circuit Court of McMinn County at Athens, Tennessee.

 Questions and Contact Information